 While Gettysburg is a small town, our unique location draws approximately three million visitors per year.
 In fact, Trip Advisor named Gettysburg the top historical family vacation spot in the nation!

-Our 52-acre campus also hosts a greening seminary featuring 66 geothermal wells, a 16-bed kitchen garden and fully stocked food pantry for use by the seminary community, and a mile-long historic pathway with unparalleled scenery.
+Our 52-acre campus also hosts a greening seminary featuring 66 geothermal wells, a 16-bed kitchen garden and a mile-long historic pathway with unparalleled scenery.

 One of the best things about living in Gettysburg is the opportunity to be active and engaged in both historical and contemporary issues while living in a truly unique, caring community.